-1967: The third album by Pretty Things, Emotions, was released.
-The album had been completed largely to fulfill their contract with Fontana Records after the band had become displeased with the label’s intervention in response to poor sales of their recent singles.
+1967: The Pretty Things released their third album, Emotions.
+It was completed largely to fulfill their contract with Fontana Records after the band became displeased with the label’s intervention in response to poor sales of their recent singles.

 1970: “Spirit in the Sky” by Norman Greenbaum topped out at #3 on the Billboard Hot 100.
-The record sold over two million copies and it was Greenbaum’s only Top 40 hit.
+The record sold over two million copies and was Greenbaum’s only top 40 hit.

 1973: The Miracles released Renaissance, the group’s first album without former lead singer Smokey Robinson, whose position had been filled by Billy Griffin.

 1981: After the disbanding of British bands Yes and Led Zeppelin, former Yes drummer Alan White and bassist Chris Squire got together with Zeppelin guitarist Jimmy Page for a series of jams that turned into a proposed supergroup called XYZ, referring to ex members of Yes and Led Zeppelin.
 Joined during sessions by former Greenslade keyboardist Dave Lawson, the project never got off the ground.
+A four-song demo tape has since circulated as a bootleg.
 Squire and White afterward joined guitarist Trevor Rabin and fellow Yes alumni Tony Kaye and formed a new group called Cinema, which turned into a Yes reunion when they were joined by singer Jon Anderson.
 Meanwhile, former Yes guitarist Steve Howe and keyboardist Geoff Downes formed Asia with Emerson, Lake & Palmer drummer Carl Palmer and King Crimson’s bassist John Wetton.

 1989: Doolittle, the second album by Pixies was released in the US a day after it was issued in the UK.
 The album was the group’s first to chart in the US as well as their first international release.

-1992: Annie Lennox debuted at #1 on the UK chart with her first solo album, Diva.
+1992: Eurythmics singer Annie Lennox debuted at #1 on the UK chart with her first solo album, Diva.
 In the US, the album made it to #23.

 Al Lewis, lyricist, songwriter, and music publisher best known for co-writing “Blueberry Hill,” was born in New York City in 1901.

-Clarence “Gatemouth” Brown, blues musician, was born in Vinton, LA in 1924.
+Clarence “Gatemouth” Brown, blues multi-instrumentalist who spent his career synthesizing old blues, country, jazz, Cajun music and R&B styles, was born in Vinton, LA in 1924.

 Paul A. Rothchild, record producer who worked with the Doors, Janis Joplin, The Paul Butterfield Blues Band, John Sebastian, Joni Mitchell, Neil Young, Bonnie Raitt, Tim Buckley, Love, and many others, was born in Brooklyn, NY in 1935.